 Founded in 1958.

 In February of 1957, Reverend Willis Ethridge and his wife, Mildred, left their home in Ontario, Canada.
-Their mission was to start the Christian Deaf Fellowship Center in Kingston, Jamaica, where they were soon joined by Paula Montgomery, the first deaf American missionary.
+Their mission was to start the Christian Deaf Fellowship Center in Kingston, Jamaica.
+Upon arrival in Jamaica, they found a greater need than they had imagined, and felt the Lord calling them to open a school.
+They were soon joined by Paula Montgomery, the first Deaf American missionary.

 The Knockpatrick Campus.